henryhuang920712/Green-Supply-Chain-Coordination/README.md

 </table>

-Applying the chosen $v$ to the HGRS contract, we can obtain the optimal green quality of product $e^*$ and the optimal selling price of product $p^*$ under the contract.
+Applying the chosen $v$ to the HGRS contract, we can obtain the optimal green quality of product $e^{\*}$ and the optimal selling price of product $p^{\*}$ under the contract.
 Then we can calculate the optimal profit of the manufacturer and the retailer under the contract.
 The following table illustrates the optimal decision variables and the optimal profit of the manufacturer and the retailer under the HGRS contract in the three examples.

 <table>
 <tr>